protickr/git-notebook/readme.md

 3. The command can also be used to restore the content (tree) in the index with --staged, or restore both the working tree and the index with --worktree and --staged respectively.

-_By default, the restore sources for working tree and index are index and HEAD respectively, --source could be used to specify a commit as the restore source.
+_**By default, the restore sources for working tree and index are index and HEAD respectively, --source could be used to specify a commit as the restore source.**_

 Restore file in the worktree from the Index or discard unstaged local changes
 > `$ git restore file1 file2 *.extension .`
 > `$ git restore .`
 > is same as,
 > `$ git restore --worktree .`
-> if --staged flag is not passed then it defaults to --worktree and use the Index as source.
-(Needs testing)
+> if --staged flag is not passed then it defaults to --worktree and use the Index as source.(Tested)

 Restore file in the Index or unstage changes
 > `$ git restore --staged file1 file2 *.extension .`